ukkit/chat-o-llama/README.md

 ### For CPU-Only Systems (Recommended)

-The default `config.json` is perfomance optimized for CPU-only systems like the Dell Optiplex series.
+The default `config.json` is performance optimized for CPU-only systems like the Dell Optiplex series.

 For faster response, you can use `speed_config.json` file: